-The nine deck 198- passenger capacity ship was perfectly comfortable with ample deck space and a swimming pool (only filled during appropriate weather), a sauna, and a hot tub, and plenty of interior common rooms.
+The nine-deck 198- passenger capacity ship was perfectly comfortable with ample deck space and a swimming pool (only filled during appropriate weather), a sauna, a hot tub, and plenty of interior common rooms.
 Aesthetically its design and furnishings are dated, but I didn’t care.
 I wasn’t there for the decor.

 (For those who require luxury, newer ships exist that provide all the creature comforts of a five-star experience.
 They also come with five-star prices. )

 Inside, we gathered for lectures, evening recaps, and big events in the Nautilus Lounge.
 The bright and airy Meridian Club was an inviting place to read, practice yoga, and play tabletop games.

 For a couple of painters on board, the natural light was the perfect setting for channeling their creativity on to canvas.
 The smaller Aurora lounge hosted more intimate events.

 A modest gift shop, library, gym, and mudroom rounded out the facilities.
 The Polaris Restaurant was the only dining room.

 When I was on my trip, months ago, the food was horrible.
 I was not the only one who felt this way.
 We complained.
 Whether or not we were the reason, the hotel’s head (the hotel is everything on the ship having to do with accommodations, including the restaurant) was replaced.